How do Police Health’s counselling benefits work?

 Counselling benefits and Psychology benefits have a combined Annual Maximum of $850, with a combined Psychology and Counselling Rollover Benefit of up to $1700 per person. *

 *Subject to waiting periods and other conditions.

 What criteria do counsellors need to meet to become recognised?

-  Police Health have partnered with the Australian Counselling Association (ACA) to ensure a counsellor meets our

-  requirements to be registered for counselling benefits with Police Health.
+Police Health have partnered with the Australian Counselling Association (ACA) and the Psychotherapy and Counselling Federation of Australia (PACFA) to ensure a counsellor meets our requirements to be registered for counselling benefits with Police Health.

-  The ACA offers 4 levels of membership to counsellors, the level of membership is determined by the counsellor’s

-  education, experience and training.
-The ACA also require their members have professional supervision each year and

-  complete minimum amounts of ongoing professional development.
+Both ACA and PACFA have various levels of membership determined by the counsellor’s education, experience and training.
+Both organisations require their members have professional supervision each year and complete minimum amounts of ongoing professional development.

-  A counsellor who is registered with ACA must meet the following requirements for counselling benefits with Police
+A counsellor must meet the following requirements for counselling benefits with Police Health:

-  Health:

-  - Hold a level 2, 3, or 4 membership with the Australian Counselling Association; and
+- Hold a level 2, 3, or 4 membership with the Australian Counselling Association, or hold membership as a Clinical Registrant of Mental Health Practitioner with Psychotherapy and Counselling Federation of Australia; and

 - Hold appropriate public liability & professional indemnity insurance and appropriate first aid certification; and